otter13/otter-component-library/README.md

 `babel.config.js`

 #### Publishing Storybook to Github Page
-I override the default script inserted by Storybook init: `build-storybook`
+I override the default script inserted by Storybook init: `build-storybook`.
+[Ref](https://dev.to/kouts/deploy-storybook-to-github-pages-3bij#:~:text=Enable%20GitHub%20Pages,docs%20folder%20in%20our%20repository.)

 This will tell Storybook to put the statically generated files into a `docs-build` folder.
 We don't actually need to create a `docs-build` folder in our repo as it will only be used temporarily for the deployment.